AscendingPassage.com HOME PAGE.

 thought to ensure a holy gloom.

-Seti I receives blessings, Abydos Temple
+Seti I offers incense to Horus and Osiris, Abydos Temple

-photo by Zangaki, c1880.
+photo by Zangaki, c.1880.

 nevertheless one of the most perfect of the sanctuaries of ancient